Cognex-ID/phonegap-manateeworks-v3/README.md

  - Visual Studio with Universal Windows App Development Tools
  - MWBarcodeLibUniversal SDK W10 extension
-(Downloadable from https://manateeworks.com/files/download_latest/mobiScan-Windows; install 10.0\MWBCameraDemo\MWBarcodeLibUniversalSDK.vsix)
+(Downloadable from the [MWDN](https://manateeworks.com/files/download_latest/mobiScan-Windows); install 10.0\MWBCameraDemo\MWBarcodeLibUniversalSDK.vsix)

 ### Post-build settings (required)
- - In the solution explorer, set the project **CordovaApp.Windows10 (Universal Windows)** as startup project.
+ - In the Solution Explorer, set the project **CordovaApp.Windows10 (Universal Windows)** as startup project.
  - In this project’s directory, open the file **package.windows10.appxmanifest** and in the capabilities tab check **Webcam** from the list.
- - On some devices, there might be a problem with deployment and starting the scanner which can be fixed by removing the following line from the **index.html** file.
+ - On some devices, there might be a problem with deployment and starting the scanner that can be fixed by removing the following line from the **index.html** file.
 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src * 'unsafe-inline'; style-src 'self' 'unsafe-inline'; media-src *" />